Particle trapping and conveying using an optical Archimedes' screw: Conclusions and Discussion

 \section{Conclusions and Discussion}

-We have experimentally demonstrated the transfer of rotational movement of a helical beam to the axial movement of a trapped particle within the beam, by realizing an optical analogue to the famous Archimedes' screw.
+To conclude, we have experimentally demonstrated the transfer of rotational movement of a helical beam to the axial movement of a trapped particle within the beam, by realizing an optical analogue to the famous Archimedes' screw.
 We observe two regimes of motion depending on the proximity of the trapped particle to the focal plane of the beam.
 If the trapped particle is located far enough from the focal plane, the motion of the particle is velocity matched to the movement of the optical screw, whether the axial velocity of the screw is directed up or downstream.
 If the particle is close enough to the focal plane it exhibits periodic motion locked to the period of the screw rotation, however its motion is no longer velocity match at all times to the motion of the optical screw.
 The axial amplitude of the motion demonstrated in our setup was about $0.5$ cm.
 However, the simplicity of the method and its basic operation principle suggest that it could be extended either to longer scales, or to smaller dimensions with better resolution.
+Furthermore, in contrast to other methods of conveying airborne particles \cite{shvedov2010giant,shvedov2014long}, where the velocity of the particles is dictated by the light intensity and the dimensions of the particles, here the velocity is dependent only on the rotation speed of the optical screw.
 It is an interesting question whether this method could be applied to weakly absorbing particles in suspension.
 In cases where the particles are attracted to light, rather than repelled from it, we expect that the particles would stick to the helical beam in a given transverse plane, and so if possible at all, a more elaborate scheme would probably be needed to transfer the particles axially while the helical beam is rotated.
 Finally, we expect this method to be useful for applications with multiple particles, for example, for the construction of an optical turbine.